 It is possible to designate scholarship funds for students who meet certain criteria.
 Such restrictions must meet legal requirements regarding equal access.

 Investment of the Scholarship

-The College invests money that endows the scholarship.
+The University invests money that endows the scholarship.
 Each year, a deserving student who meets the scholarship criteria receives a percentage of the accrued interest, while the remaining interest is added to the principal.
 This investment policy allows the scholarship to grow and exist in perpetuity.

 Funding the Scholarship

 A minimum of $25,000 is required to establish a partial scholarship, and $400,000 to endow a full scholarship.
 You can fund the scholarship by an outright gift of cash, other assets, or by deferred gift.
 You can build an endowment through multiple gifts over a period of time.
 Often, fulfillment of the scholarship is ensured through a bequest.

 For more information, contact: Lisa Odenbeck, Director of Development, at (513) 244-4475, or (800) 654-9314 ext.
 4475.